 How to Use This Guide

 The purpose of this post is to illustrate the locations of some of the pressure points known to be effective for the alleviation of tension and sinus headaches.
 While the traditional method of acupressure suggests pushing down on these pressure points for up to a minute or longer, I find that applying firm pressure with one or two fingers for 5-10 seconds, releasing, and repeating can also be effective for many people.
 I encourage you to spend some time playing around with this, varying the amount of pressure and duration, until you find what technique works best for you.
 You can even do it when you don’t have a headache, as it can help relieve tight or tense muscles and make you feel more relaxed.

 One of the most effective pressure points for headaches.
 The easiest way to do this is to use your index finger and your thumb (or the knuckle of your thumb), placing them under your brows and above your eye sockets, pushing in and slightly upward.

-This point is located right above the bridge of your nose between your eyebrows.
+This headache pressure point is located right above the bridge of your nose between your eyebrows.
 Applying pressure here can be helpful for sinus headaches.

-This point is located at the base of your neck on either side of your spine.
+This last headache pressure point is located at the base of your neck on either side of your spine.
 Using two or three fingers, apply pressure and gently massage in a circular motion.
 This is very effective for releasing neck tension.

-So the next time you start feeling the discomfort coming on, before reaching for the ibuprofen, try this simple technique.
-Your head just might thank you.
+So the next time you start to feel the discomfort coming on, before reaching for the ibuprofen, try pushing on these six headache pressure points.
+Your head will thank you.